AdaCore/spark2014/lrm/source/subprograms.rst

 A Depends aspect defines a *dependency relation* for a subprogram which may be given in the ``aspect_specification`` of the subprogram.
 The dependency relation is used in information flow analysis.
-Depends aspects are optional and are simple specifications.
+Depends aspects are simple specifications.

 A Depends aspect for a subprogram specifies for each output every input on which it depends.
 The meaning of X depends on Y in this context is that the